oasis-main/oasis-rpi/README.md

 4. Install the required libraries using Arduino IDE or your tool of choice, the compile upload your sketch onto the board.
 5. Plug the Arduino into the Pi via USB.
 The Pi will automatically establish a connection and communicate with the arduino on program startup.

-The oasis-cpu software is configured to use GPIO Pins for interfacing with relays and push buttons.
+The oasis-rpi software is configured to use GPIO Pins for interfacing with relays and push buttons.
 The pin mapping is given in hardware_config.json:

 '''
 {"equipment_gpio_map": {